-Most committees, councils and commissions are district-based.
+Most committees are district-based Most councils and panels are SME-based.
 The composition of some of these groups is dictated by relevant expertise or knowledge.
-Certified regular, certified student, certified international and certified retired members are eligible to serve on NATA committees, councils and commissions.
+Certified regular, certified student, certified international and certified retired members are eligible to serve on NATA committees, councils and panels.
 All members except certified retired must maintain certified member status.
 (See Member Renewal under Membership Procedures.)